AxelCalloway/fuel-protocol-backup/README.md

 - Vault sweep + Buy & Burn actions
 - Fully client-side (ethers.js v6)
 - Works with any injected wallet (MetaMask, Rabby, etc.)

 ---

+## What is MORE Protocol?

+MORE is a penalty-based staking protocol on **Robinhood Chain**.
+There is **no fixed APR** — rewards come only from early/late exit penalties of other stakers, which are recycled 100% into the reward pool.

+Users can:
+- **Stake** $MORE for a chosen duration (1–5555 days)
+- **Unstake** (with early or late penalties when applicable)
+- View active positions, earned rewards, and protocol stats

+### MORE frontend features
+- Dashboard with total staked, active stakes, unique stakers, total distributed
+- Stake form (amount + duration)
+- Your Stakes list with per-position unstake
+- Penalty mechanics documented on-page
+- Fully client-side (ethers.js v6)
+- Works with any injected wallet

+---